perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 ### [Smarter alternatives]{#smarter_alternatives}

-In the first alternative (which matches âappendâ hunks), we match as
+In the first alternative (which matches “append” hunks), we match as
 before:

         <linenum> a :: <linerange> \n